Austin Hedges Player Props: Pirates vs. Giants

 Austin Hedges At The Plate

-- Hedges has picked up a hit in 13 games this season (44.8%), including one multi-hit game.
+- Hedges has picked up a hit in 13 games this year (43.3%), including one multi-hit game.

-- He has not hit a home run in his 29 games this season.
+- In 30 games played this year, he has not hit a home run.

-- Hedges has driven in a run in six games this year (20.7%), including one multiple-RBI game.
+- Hedges has driven in a run in seven games this season (23.3%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.